Nothing is more corrosive to a group’s cohesion than free riders.1

 But now, of course, these problems are all behind us.

 It is easy to run the gamut of the feudal era’s oppressions.
 Never mind the slavery, ubiquitous wherever armies plundered.
 There was serfdom, to tie people to the land.
 There was indentured servitude, to tie people to their jobs.
 There were rigid guild and occupational restrictions, to keep the rural poor out of the city.
 There was universal discrimination against the “other” whether religious, linguistic, or racial.
-And the landed warrior class of nobles ruled over all.
+Nor were the servile peasants living in any kind of collective paradise in their villages.
+For all that peasants lived and worked for the family they were subordinated to the household patriarch.
+Children could hardly afford to rebel, and “once they leave the home they are without occupation and support.”
+In almost all peasant societies the “status and rights [of women] are low.”3 And the landed warrior class of nobles ruled over all.

 Then the world changed, and the protection rackets of the feudal era were consigned to the ash heap of history.